A-Clancy/WanderlyApp/readme.md

 | `feature/mongo-atlas`   | Migration from local MongoDB to MongoDB Atlas  |
 | `feature/glitch-deploy` | Deployment adjustments for Glitch hosting      |

 Each feature branch is merged back into `main` once tested and tagged.

 ## Contribution

+Currently closed to contributions — this is an individual academic project.

-## Licence
+## License

+MIT